oomek/attractplus/Layouts.md

 **Parameters**

 -  `label` - The label of the artwork to retrieve.
-This should correspond to an artwork configured in Attract-Mode (artworks are configured per emulator in the config menu) or scraped using the scraper.
-Attract-Mode's standard artwork labels are: `"snap"`, `"marquee"`, `"flyer"`, `"wheel"`, and `"fanart"`.
+This should correspond to an artwork configured in Attract-Mode Plus (artworks are configured per emulator in the config menu) or scraped using the scraper.
+Standard artwork labels are: `"snap"`, `"marquee"`, `"flyer"`, `"wheel"`, and `"fanart"`.
 -  `index_offset` - The offset (from the current selection) of the game to retrieve the filename for. i.e. `-1` = previous game, `0` = current game, `1` = next game, and so on.
 Default value is `0`.
 -  `filter_offset` - The offset (from the current filter) of the filter containing the selection to retrieve the filename for. i.e. `-1` = previous filter, `0` = current filter.
 Default value is `0`.
 -  `flags` - Flags to control the filename that gets returned.
 Can be set